 Environmental Movements

 Chipko Movement (1973): The trigger was the Uttarakhand forest department auctioning ash trees in the Mandal forest to a sports goods company, while local villagers who needed wood for agricultural implements were denied permission.
-On 26 March 1973, led by Chandi Prasad Bhatt (and later with the participation of Gaura Devi), villagers hugged trees to prevent felling — "chipko" means "to hug" or "stick to" in Hindi.
+On 24 April 1973, led by Chandi Prasad Bhatt, villagers hugged trees to prevent felling — “chipko” means “to hug” or “stick to” in Hindi.

-Gaura Devi's role is particularly important for UPSC: in April 1973, she led women of Reni village to hug trees when contractors arrived at night while the men were absent.
+Gaura Devi's role is particularly important for UPSC: on 26 March 1974, she led women of Reni village to hug trees when contractors arrived at night while the men were absent.
 This grassroots women's leadership is a key example of how environmental movements intersected with women's empowerment.

 The deeper argument of Chipko: The movement was not simply anti-development.
 Bahuguna's slogan — "ecology is the permanent economy" — argued that forest conservation was the foundation of the local economy.
 It was a critique of the colonial and post-colonial state's appropriation of forest resources from communities.